 Garden Centers and Nurseries.
 A place where plants are grown for sale, transplanting, or experimentation.

+Gasoline Sales without Convenience Store.
+Retail dispensing or sale of vehicle fuels, including but not limited to gasoline, gas/oil mixtures, diesel fuel, compressed natural gas, electricity, and hydrogen, through fixed approved dispensing equipment by customers or employees.

 Glare.
 A light ray emanating directly from a lamp, reflector or lens such that it falls directly on the eye of the observer.

 Golf Course.
 An area of terrain on which the game of golf is played.
 A golf course includes greens, fairways and natural areas.
 A golf course may also include a driving range when integrated with the golf course operations and hours.